gregoil/rotest/docs/intro/more_on_testing.rst

 * Post run

-  The builtin features in Rotest helps you greatly when trying to figure out what went wrong in a test.
+  The builtin features in Rotest help you greatly when trying to figure out what went wrong in a test.

-  The working directory of your project contains the ``logs`` of your tests and resources, as well ``saved state`` of resources (if you used the option `save-state`).
+  The working directory of your project contains the ``logs`` of your tests and resources, a summary ``excel`` file (which is created when using the `excel` output handler), as well as ``saved state`` of resources (if you used the option `--save-state`).
-  If you used the `artifact` output handler, a zip of the test workdir would also be sent to your artifacts directory.
+  If you used the `artifact` output handler, a zip of the test workdir should also be sent to your artifacts directory.

   The tests metadata, including traceback and timestamps,